Family Educational Rights of Privacy Act

 Crime and Safety Report

-The Graduate Theological Union highly values the individual and collective security of its students, faculty, and staff.
+The Franciscan School of Theology highly values the individual and collective security of its students, faculty, and staff.
 This is so not only because we care about individual safety, but also because safety is a prerequisite for the creation of an academic community devoted to research, learning and teaching.

 The Congress and Department of Education have established many requirements for campus crime policies and reporting.
 The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery Act), codified at 20 U.S.C.
-1092(f) as part of the Higher Education Act of 1965 (HEA), and the Higher Education Opportunity Act (HEOA) of 2008 require that the GTU and its member schools disclose policy information and crime statistics as part of a campus security report published annually.
-Read the campus security report for the Graduate Theological Union for the academic year 2012 – 2013 here.
+1092(f) as part of the Higher Education Act of 1965 (HEA), and the Higher Education Opportunity Act (HEOA) of 2008 require that the Franciscan School of Theology disclose policy information and crime statistics as part of a campus security report published annually.